binarycodes/homelab/README.md

 This repository attemps to collect all required scripts, playbooks, etc to setup my homelab.
 This is forever work in progress.

-## Setup Proxmox VMs
+## Setup Proxmox

+> [!Note]
-> For the first execution, the password is required for ssh\
+> For the first execution, the password is required for ssh to proxmox nodes. \
-> So run the playbook with additional argument -k.
-Thereafter the ssh authorized keys are set and password will not be required.
+> So run the playbook with additional argument -K. Thereafter the ssh authorized keys are set and password will not be required.

 ```
-cd proxmox/ansible
+cd ansible
-ansible-playbook proxmox.yml
+ansible-playbook proxmox.yml -K
 ```

 ### Run terraform to provision VMs

+> [!Note]
+> This need to be run for all sub directories in each of the terraform environments we want to provision for.
+> So, for sub project in terraform-bgp/envrionment/
 ```
+# as an example, to provison kubernetes VMs
-cd proxmox/terraform
+cd terraform-bgp/environment/home/kubernetes
 terraform init --upgrade
 terraform plan

+# optionally auto approve the apply ( --auto-approve )
-terraform apply --auto-approve
+terraform apply
 ```

 ### Run ansible to setup VMs

 ```
-cd proxmox/ansible
+cd ansible
 ansible-playbook vm.yml
 ```